Do you remember Nikko Garden, the Chop Suey House or Snow White Laundry and Cleaners? Meet Anchorage's pioneer family, the Kimura's in this edition.

 And we have a “Sourdough Special” to help you get started.

-We received a lot of response from our VIP members following our look at Anchorage Movie Theaters.
+response from our VIP members following our look at Anchorage Movie Theaters.

 Welcome back!
 I’ve learned a lot about my hometown and you’ve jogged memories of things I haven’t thought about for years.
 I can only say YAY!
 Juanita.